 The Department welcomes applications from suitably qualified and highly-motivated candidates.
 The application process for our postgraduate research programmes is an interactive one.
 We place great emphasis on matching prospective students to supervisors’ interests, building on our existing research activities.
 Interested potential applicants should first refer to our website to obtain a good idea of the Department's research.
 The Department is only able to consider applications in research areas of interest to its full-time academic staff.

 In the first instance, potential applicants should prepare a research proposal, outlining the project that they will undertake if accepted onto the PhD programme.
 This should be at least 4-5 pages long and should include a brief literature review, the key research questions stemming from this review, proposed methodology and a bibliography.
 Email this research proposal, along with a brief CV, to the Director of Graduate Studies, Professor Jonathan Gabe.

 If the proposal is met with interest by a potential supervisor, the Director of Graduate Studies will invite the potential applicant to discuss their proposal further via email.
 UK-based applicants may be invited to visit the Department.
 Promising potential applicants will then be advised to apply formally for a place on our PhD programme.

 Potential applicants may contact the Director of Graduate Study with proposals at any stage of the academic year.
-For the 2012/13 academic year, the deadline for formal applications from those with an interest in medical sociology wishing to be considered for funding opportunities from the ESRC has now passed.
-The deadline for College studentships is 24 February.
+For the 2013/14 academic year, the deadline for formal applications from those wishing to be considered for funding opportunities from the ESRC has now passed.

 Opportunities to undertake paid undergraduate seminar tutoring may be available for suitably qualified research students, normally in years two and three of full-time registration.
 Postgraduate teacher training is provided by the College for this purpose.